awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 1. Double\-click the **Training** trial component to open the **Describe Trial Component** tab\.
 You can follow the progress of the training job here\.

 After the trial finishes, you can see details about the training job, such as metrics and hyperparameters, charts that visualize the training results\.
-To see the billable time and instance type, choose the **AWS Settings** header\.
+To see the billable time and instance type, choose the **AWS Settings** heading\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-tour-trial-component.png)